2014 Florida Postharvest Horticulture Tour

 Registrations cancelled by February 17th will receive a full refund.
 After Feb.
 17 no refunds will be issued.

 Gainesville has a good selection of lodging options available.
 The following hotels are close to campus and provide an airport shuttle option.

 Preliminary Itinerary: *subject to change

-- Monday, March 3: Gainesville - Depart (7am) Strawberry production
+- Monday, March 3: Gainesville - Depart (7am) Strawberry production, micro greens

-- Thursday, March 6: Central Florida - Citrus packing, processing, marketing
+- Thursday, March 6: Central Florida - Clamshell manufacturing, Irradiation facility, CSA

-- Friday, March 7: Central Florida- Fresh-cut operation, Distribution center and return to Gainesville around 7pm
+- Friday, March 7: Central Florida- Terminal market, Fresh cut facility, and Distribution center.
+Return to Gainesville around 7pm.

 The Florida Postharvest Tour provides our graduate students with practical experience as to how our Florida-grown fruits and vegetables are harvested, handled and shipped.
 As a corporate sponsor, your name and company will be acknowledged during the tour and listed in the agenda.
 Your assistance will help keep the costs of this program more affordable to all participants.
 If you would be interested in joining our program as a donor, please contact Adrian Berry at email@example.com.